Spatiotemporal Autoregressive Models for Areal Compositional Data: Modelling Framework for Spatiotemporal Compositional Data

-Assumption \ref{ass:2} ensures that the variance of the error terms does not diverge and that the likelihood function remains well-behaved.
-From a practical perspective, such a condition is fulfilled when the spatiotemporal process exhibits finite, bounded second- and fourth-order moments, which hold in many empirical applications where extreme shocks are unlikely.
-In case of many outliers or (extremely) heavy-tailed distributions, the estimation results could be distorted.
+Assumption \ref{ass:err_exo_cons} ensures that innovation process has well-defined, finite second and higher-order moments and is serially independent over time.
+The finite $(4+\eta)$-moment condition ensures that quadratic forms of the residuals satisfy a law of large numbers and a central limit theorem, which is required for consistency and asymptotic normality of the QML estimator.
+From a practical perspective, this assumption is satisfied in many empirical applications where extreme shocks are rare.
+In case of many outliers or (extremely) heavy-tailed distributions, the estimation results and inference could be distorted.
+If the regressors are stochastic rather than deterministic, the following additional assumption is required; in the case of deterministic and uniformly bounded regressors, this assumption can be omitted.